The First Study Linking E-Cigarettes To Lung Cancer Has Just Been Published

 The first study definitively linking vaping to cancer was published yesterday.
-Researchers at New York University found a link between e-cigarette nicotine vapor and lung and bladder cancer in mice.
+Researchers at New York University found a link between e-cigarette nicotine vapour and lung and bladder cancer in mice.

 During the study, which was funded by the National Institutes of Health and published in Proceedings of National Academy of Sciences (PNAS), researchers exposed 40 mice to e-cigarette smoke with nicotine over the course of 54 weeks, and 20 mice to e-cigarette smoke without nicotine over the course of four years.
 Nine of the 40 mice (or 22.5%) exposed to nicotine developed lung adenocarcinomas, and 23 (or 57.5%) developed pre-cancerous lesions on their bladders.
 None of the mice exposed to e-cig smoke without nicotine developed cancer.